ShukantPal/pixi-essentials/packages/pixi-ooo-renderer/README.md

 # [WIP][Experimental] Out-of-Order Renderer for PixiJS Scene Graphs

-This special renderer can improve batching efficiency by using a spatial hash.
+* This special renderer can improve batching efficiency by using a spatial hash to smartly re-order your display-objects renders to minimize draw calls.

-`OooRenderer` also does not need to prematurely flush when a filtered or masked display-object is rendered, unlike Pixi's in-built batch renderer.
+* `OooRenderer` also does not need to prematurely flush when a filtered or masked display-object is rendered, unlike Pixi's in-built batch renderer.
 You can enable this by calling `Oooable` on your display-object or extending `OooRenderable`.
-This modifies the `render()` pass to be ooo-compatible.
+This modifies the `render()` pass to be OOO-compatible.

 ## Basic Usage